 What type of cornmeal should I use?

 I highly recommend using fine cornmeal.
-However, if you like a more gritty taste, you can use medium ground cornmeal.
+However, you can use medium-ground cornmeal if you like a more gritty taste.

 What to serve cornbread with?

-I love enjoying this healthy almond flour cornbread with turkey chili, bbq chicken, and this turkey lentil soup.
-It’s also the perfect Thanksgiving and Christmas side dish.
+I love enjoying this healthy almond flour cornbread with homemade tomato soup, turkey chili, BBQ chicken, and this turkey lentil soup.
+It's also the perfect Thanksgiving and Christmas side dish.

 Can you freeze cornbread?